Undergraduate courses search

 This course is unique in offering you the opportunity to develop a broad understanding of the relationship between digital media and society from a social science perspective.
 You will use innovative digital methods to research digital media in society, and learn to make digital media products that focus on the needs of the user.

-In this richly diverse interdisciplinary degree, you'll study the momentous questions in philosophy, religion, and ethics that matter most to you.
-From the value of religious faith and practices to the ethics of climate change or euthanasia, you'll develop a sophisticated understanding of the history of ideas and learn to develop and defend your own critical perspectives within the context of global events.
+In this diverse interdisciplinary degree, you'll study momentous questions, from the value of religious faith, spirituality and wellbeing to the ethics of climate change or euthanasia.
+You'll develop a sophisticated understanding of the history of ideas and develop your own critical perspectives.

 Throughout this unique integrated degree you’ll learn how language and literature influence, inform and inspire each other.
 Build a degree that follows your interests with a range of modules that focus on each discipline separately, as well as those that explore the relationship between the two.

-Practise journalism for real with your own patch in the city.
-Each day will present you with a new challenge: you could be on location filming for a breaking TV news story, heading to the courtroom to hunt down details of a criminal prosecution, or interviewing a sports star for an Instagram reel.
+Practise journalism for real with your own patch in the city, covering grassroots stories to international global current affairs.
+Each day will present you with a new challenge: you could be on location filming for a breaking TV news story, heading to the courtroom to cover live trials, or interviewing a sports star for an Instagram reel.

-Perform, compose and write about music while developing your language skills and understanding of East Asian culture.
-You'll spend your third year studying in an East Asian country at one of our six partner universities.
-Music modules span performance, composition, musicology, ethnomusicology, music psychology, musical industries and music technology.
+Perform, compose and write about music while developing your understanding of East Asian culture and language.
+You'll spend your third year studying at a partner university abroad.
+Modules span musicology, ethnomusicology, music psychology, musical industries and music technology.

 Taught by world-leading academics, we offer a diverse and flexible range of modules, inspiring you to become the musician you want to be.
 We provide creative experiences within a range of musical industries to help you establish your professional career.